Tappan Zee: Gallery

 On September 14, 1609, the explorer Henry Hudson entered the Tappan Zee while sailing upstream from New York Harbor.
 At first, Hudson believed the widening of the river indicated that he had found the Northwest Passage.
-He proceeded upstream as far as present-day Troy before concluding that no such strait existed there.
+He proceeded upstream as far as modern Troy before concluding that no such strait existed there.

 The Tappan Zee is mentioned several times in Washington Irving's famous short story, "The Legend of Sleepy Hollow."
 The tale is set in the vicinity of Tarrytown, in the area near Irving's own home at Sunnyside.
-In Frederik Pohl's 1977 Hugo award-winning novel Gateway, the main character Robinette Broadhead has "a summer apartment overlooking the Tappan Sea and The Palisades Dam."
+In Frederik Pohl's 1977 Hugo Award-winning novel Gateway, the main character Robinette Broadhead has "a summer apartment overlooking the Tappan Sea and The Palisades Dam."
 Pohl lived in the area while writing the book.
 Jazz pianist Bob James named one of the tracks from his 1977 album BJ4, in addition to his record label he founded, after the Tappan Zee.